Updated July 28, 2025 - 12:00 PM

-Short-term Full Public Access Closure at Sacramento NWR:
+IN EFFECT: Short-term Full Public Access Closure at Sacramento NWR

 Starting Monday July 14, there will be an estimated three-week full closure of the Sacramento NWR to the public (no access to the auto tour, visitor center, bathrooms and trails) while construction crews replace a culvert under the entrance road.
+This is a temporary closure.
 Please visit other parts of our Refuge Complex during this time, and check back here or on social media to know when the Sacramento NWR is back open to the public.

-Starting Monday July 14, the north-side compacted gravel walking trail will be closed to the public while construction crews replace the walking surface.
+Starting this summer, the north-side compacted gravel walking trail will be closed to the public while construction crews replace the walking surface.
 This project is expected to be completed by mid-October.
 The south-side vegetated walking trail will remain open.

 Visit Us